Freedom of the Press

 You are here

 Press Freedom Score (0 = best, 100 = worst)

 Legal Environment(0 = best, 30 = worst)

 Political Environment(0 = best, 40 = worst)

 Economic Environment(0 = best, 30 = worst)

-Despite such extensive media harassments, newspapers openly and routinely criticize the government, its officials, opposition political parties, and former rebel forces.
-The diverse and lively media, particularly the growing print press, have been a strong voice against corruption.
-Nonetheless, poor journalistic skills, insufficient resources, and a lack of professional ethics all pose enduring problems for the quality of the press.
-More than 25 newspapers, catering to a wide spectrum of interests and political opinions, were published in 2005.
-Most of these were privately owned, but several were affiliated with political parties.
-Consequently, the media are highly politicized, and there is widespread corruption among journalists.
-Several government and private radio stations, as well as international stations like the United Nations Radio, all provide coverage of domestic news and political commentary.
+Despite frequent harassment, newspapers openly and routinely criticize the government, its officials, opposition political parties, and former rebel forces.
+The diverse and lively media, particularly the growing print media (more than 25 newspapers published in 2006, many of varying political persuasions) have been a strong voice against government corruption.
+Nonetheless, poor journalistic skills, insufficient resources, a high degree of politicization, and a lack of professional ethics all pose enduring problems for the quality of the press.
+Several government and private radio stations, as well as international stations like United Nations Radio, all provide coverage of domestic news and political commentary.
 The radio remains the medium of choice for most Sierra Leoneans, who for economic reasons have limited access to television, newspapers, and the internet.
-Less than 0.5 percent of the population was able to access the internet in 2005, though the government did not place any explicit restrictions on internet use.
+Less than 0.5 percent of the population accessed the internet in 2006, though the government did not place any explicit restrictions on internet use.